Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 ####OS X
 A note for Mac OS X users: We pushed a number of major changes that totally reworked how the app works.
 Because of this, many improvements like Qt 5.3 -> 5.4 mean updating it normally will break.
 Please be aware that this update includes a new icon that you may not be used to, and has many visual improvements.

-In order to update cleanly you'll need to redownload qTox and drag the app in to your applications folder like usual.
+In order to update cleanly you'll need to re-download qTox and drag the app in to your applications folder like usual.
 Your profiles won't be harmed or modified in any way.

 ##uTox progress

 ##Google Summer of Code

-Like last year, Tox is applying to be a participating organization in the Google Summer of Code.
+Like last year, Tox is applying to be a participating organisation in the Google Summer of Code.
 Check back soon for updates.

 ##Android